yashtempo/SlashMark-Product-Landing-page/readme.md

-# Starbucks Homepage Clone

-HTML/CSS clone of Starbucks.com.
-This is from a [YouTube tutorial](https://youtu.be/x_n2FGNsm0o)
 # Starbucks Landing Page ☕️

 A clean and responsive landing page for Starbucks, built using only HTML and CSS.
 This project replicates a modern brand website layout showcasing the Starbucks look and feel.